ssl-hep/ServiceX_frontend/docs/query_types.rst

 A brief introduction to the query languages
 -------------------------------------------

-* **FuncADL** is an Analysis Description Language inspired by functional languages.
+* **FuncADL** is an Analysis Description Language inspired by functional languages and C#'s LINQ.
 Sophisticated filtering and computation of new values can be expressed by chaining a series of simple functions.
 Because FuncADL is written independently of the underlying data libraries, it can run on many data formats.

 * **Uproot-Raw** passes user requests to the ``.arrays()`` function in ``uproot``.
 In particular, the branches of the input ``TTrees`` can be filtered, cuts can be specified to select events, and additional expressions can be computed.
 Additional non-``TTree`` objects can be copied from the inputs to the outputs.